-Students will study Biology, Chemistry, Physics, Maths and Research based units.
+Students will work towards achieving an Access to Higher Education Diploma in Sciences.
+The programme is equivalent to 3 A-levels Students will study Biology Chemistry Physics Maths and Research based units.
 This allows for progression onto a wide range of science and allied health and medical professions in the future.

 - Entry Requirements, Units, Assessment and more...

-A mixture of practical lab experiments, assignments, examinations and presentations.
+A mixture of practical lab experiments assignments examinations and presentations.
 This is aligned to assessment methods at university to ensure learners are prepared for the transition.

 Aims of the course

-The intensive nature of the course and the inclusion of level 3 maths is appreciated by universities in preparing students for higher level study within the sciences.
+Learners will be prepared for the demands of a BSc degree in science or health.The intensive nature of the course and the inclusion of level 3 maths is appreciated by universities in preparing students for higher level study within the sciences.

 The course will be delivered over 2-3 days per week.